rysiek98/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe-Android-Kotlin

-Popular game Tic-Tac-Toe created in Kotlin for Android devices!
+This project is my first contact with Android app development, to learn something about android I decided to create popular game Tic-Tac-Toe using Kotlin for Android devices.

 Somescreen shots: